KoivistoT/tkd-msg-backend/README.md

-# msg-backend
+# tkd-msg-backend

 ## General

-This is backend for msg-mobile app and it is communicating with Firestore and MongoDB.
+This is backend for tkd-msg-mobile app and it is communicating with Firestore and MongoDB.